mikeraab/docker001/Participant-Guide.md

 The data persisted because it was written to the host volume, and then re-joined to the containers when they were re-deployed on the same hosts.

-Please Stop and Remove all containers before going to the next section:
+**Please stop and remove all containers before going to the next section:**

 ```
 $ docker stop $(docker ps -a -q)